ST_Next 2025: Action Beyond Pledges

 Puja Bedi emphasized that “sustainability should be at the heart of our everyday actions.”
 She discussed how MamaEarth integrates eco-conscious decisions into its branding, sourcing, and packaging, making sustainability accessible and attractive to modern consumers.
 A key highlight was the impactful partnership between MamaEarth and SankalpTaru, which not only supports afforestation but resonates deeply with consumers, generating appreciation and loyalty.

-Puja also reflected on the importance of women executives bringing a holistic, empathetic approach to sustainability branding.
+She reflected on how women executives bring a holistic, empathetic approach to sustainability branding.
 Women in leadership roles often prioritize long-term value and community impact, setting a tone that inspires trust and credibility in eco-friendly business models.

 Key Takeaways: